kk663/znn-release/docs/tutorial.rst

 ZNN + AWS Tutorial
 ==================

-The tutorial will help you learn how to use the ZNN AWS AMI by training a CNN to perform boundary detection.
+The tutorial will help you learn how to use the ZNN AWS (Amazon Web Services) AMI (Amazon Machine Image) by training a CNN to perform boundary detection.
 In particular, the tutorial will focus on the training of the N4 network described in the paper `"Deep Neural Networks Segment Neuronal Membranes in Electron Microscopy Images" <https://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images>`_.

 The tutorial focuses on usage of the python interface since it is more convenient to use.

 The tutorial assumes that you are already familiar with how to use AWS.
+If you are not familiar with how to use AWS, please consult the AWS tutorial `here <https://cs224d.stanford.edu/supplementary/aws-tutorial-2.pdf>`_.
 Please contact `William Wong <william.wong@princeton.edu>`_ to get an AWS account or share the ZNN AMI with your account.
 The ZNN AMI is not currently publicly available.

 The tutorial also assumes that you are somewhat familiar with neural networks and how to train them.